 Virginia Woolf and Politics

 To mark the centenary of the 1918 Armistice, our 2018 summer course will think about how Woolf's writings address the politics of her day.
 We will explore her thinking about the First World War and the Armistice, alongside The Years (1937) and Three Guineas (1938), Woolf's responses to the political issues of the 1930s.
-We hope to study various political contexts for her writings, such as the Labour Party, Leonard Woolf's political work, the pacifist movement, the suffrage movement, and feminism in the 1920s.
+We will explore various political contexts for her writings, such as the Labour Party, Leonard Woolf's political work, the pacifist movement, the suffrage movement, and feminism in the 1920s.

-Provisional list of works by Virginia Woolf that we will study:
+List of works by Virginia Woolf that we will study: